 And finally, few metrics measure the long-term reliability of a portfolio better than withdrawal rates.
 Here you can see that simply varying the percentages of the exact same domestic stocks, international stocks, intermediate bonds, and REITs even somewhat drastically between the Rick Ferri Core Four and Swensen Portfolios had only a negligible effect on withdrawal rates.
 But supplementing those four base assets with a few smart additions raised the safe and perpetual rates by a full percent.

 Of course there are many other portfolio options than just the Ferri and Swensen recommendations, so allow me to save you a little time and cut to the chase.
-Of all the portfolios on the site, the Pinwheel Portfolio trails only the Golden Butterfly in baseline return and withdrawal rates and stands a respectable 7th in ulcer index.
+Of all the portfolios on the site, the Pinwheel Portfolio is #1 in 15-year baseline return, trails only the Golden Butterfly in withdrawal rates, and stands a respectable 6th in ulcer index.
 So for people attracted to the performance of the Golden Butterfly but who struggle with the specific holdings, the Pinwheel Portfolio is worth your attention.